Nuclear mass predictions using machine learning models: Results

-\textit{Explainable AI -} The implementation of ML models often faces the challenge of their perceived ‘black box’ nature.
+Using the results obtained from the GPR-12 and SVR-12 models, we also assess whether the GK relations are maintained in our ML models, serving as an additional evaluation of the ML models and their extrapolation abilities.
+In Fig. \ref{fig:66}, we present the results of the GK relationship described by Eqs. \ref{gk1} and \ref{gk2}.
+It is evident that the GK relationships are well maintained within the training and test set regions for the ML models under consideration.
+However, deviations become apparent with increasing proton and neutron numbers, especially for low mass nuclei and throughout the neutron drip lines.
+Interestingly, while the GPR-12 model seems to perform better than the SVR-12 model near the neutron drip line (see Fig. \ref{fig:6}), we find that the SVR-12 model exhibits better performance in the neutron-rich region concerning the GK mass relations.
+The differences between GPR and SVR predictions can be attributed to their distinct mathematical principles and model complexities.
+Including physical constraints, such as GK mass relations, alongside the physical feature space in the ML models, may enhance the model predictions in the extrapolation region \cite{PhysRevC.106.L021301}. \\ \\ \textit{Explainable AI -} The implementation of ML models often faces the challenge of their perceived ‘black box’ nature.
 To counter this issue, Explainable AI (XAI) techniques have become increasingly popular for their role in demystifying these models and enhancing understanding.
 Among a range of XAI techniques, SHapley Additive exPlanations (SHAP) \cite{ lundberg2017} has emerged as a prominent technique that has achieved widespread recognition.

 The SHAP technique utilizes the concept of SHAP values, derived from Game Theory, which illustrates the individual contributions of players in a cooperative coalition.
 This concept, originally known as Shapley values \cite{shapley1953}, has been extensively studied in game theory literature \cite{winter2002}.
 Recently adapted to AI research, specifically in XAI, this approach treats model features as ‘players’ and the prediction as the ‘game’.
 SHAP values assigned to these features indicate their relative importance compared to a baseline reference.
 Thus, this technique effectively highlights the features most influential in the model's decision-making process.